Career Mentoring Programme

 Previous mentors became involved because of reasons such as wanting to encourage graduates into their field, being willing to help and guide students, wanting to help undergraduates at their university and in order to develop their own skills.

-The time commitment varies but would expect two communications per month which can be carried via email, telephone or skype/facetime/teams.
+The time commitment varies but we would expect at least four communications during the period of the relationship which can be conducted face-to-face or via email, telephone or on-line.